darbyjohnston/feather-tk/README.md

 }
 ```

-Simple Python exmple that shows a window with a text label:
+Simple Python exmple that shows a window with a text label (Python bindings
+are a work in progress):
 ```
 import ftkPy as ftk
 import sys